M&S Bank Conveyancing Panel Recently Asked Questions

 from members of the public

 We are nearing an exchange and my parents having transferred the 10% deposit to my lawyer.
-I am now advised that as the deposit has not come from me my lawyer needs to disclose this to my lender M&S Bank.
-Apparently, being on the M&S Bank conveyancing panel and acting on their behalf he must inform M&S Bank if the balance of the mortgage advance is not just from me.
-I informed the bank about my parent’s contribution when I applied for the home loan so is it really necessary for him to raise this?
+I am now advised that as the deposit has not come from me my lawyer needs to make a notification to my lender M&S Bank.
+I am advised that, being on the M&S Bank conveyancing panel and acting on their behalf he must inform M&S Bank if the balance of the mortgage advance is coming from anyone other than me.
+I informed the bank about my parent’s contribution when I applied for the mortgage so is it really necessary for him to raise this?

 Your lawyer is obliged to check with M&S Bank to make sure that they are aware that the balance of the purchase price is not from your own funds.
 Your solicitor can only report this to M&S Bank if you agree, failing which, your lawyer must cease to continue acting.

-The lawyers that I recently instructed on my purchase in Brighton has without warning closed.
-I chose them because I had to have a solicitor on the M&S Bank conveyancing panel and my previous lawyer was not.
+The lawyers that I recently instructed on my house acquisition in Manchester has without warning closed.
+I only went with them because I had to have a lawyer on the M&S Bank conveyancing panel and my family lawyer was not.
 I gave my credit card details for them to take £175 for searches.
-What are my options?
+What should be my next steps?

-Assuming that you have an Estate Agent in the equation then let them know straight away so that they advise the vendors that there may be a slight delay due to reasons beyond your control.
-Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
+If you have an estate agent involved then inform them immediately so that they advise the vendors that there may be a slight delay due to reasons beyond your control.
+Most sellers would be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
 You will need to appoint new lawyers that are on the M&S Bank conveyancing panel and notify the lender.
 If you have paid over any money it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
-Your new lawyers should be in a position to assist
+Your new solicitors should be in a position to assist

 My ex -wife’s name is on the M&S Bank mortgage of my property but not on the land registry.
 The apartment was transferred to me on our divorce many years ago by way of a sealed court order.
 Does my ex still have a say on the sale even though the land registry showing the property in my name alone?
 Will I be required to take her name of the M&S Bank mortgage in order to sell?